misaelnieto/misaelnieto.github.io/_posts/2018-12-20-jq-Command-line-JSON-processor.md

 ---
 ## Learning to use jq, the Command-line JSON processor

 Today I learned that [jq](https://stedolan.github.io/jq/) exists.
 It's a json preprocessor for the command line.
-The following examples
+Let's dive in!

 ### Start here